Kachemak Bay State Park

 Elevation Gain: 500 ft.

-Trailhead Access: Marine Access: Halibut Cove Lagoon (protected anchorage, with mooring buoys and public dock)
+Trailhead Access: Marine Access: Halibut Cove Lagoon - public dock.

 Camping: Developed campsites at Halibut Cove Lagoon Trailhead, and at China Poot Lake Campsite (popular) Outhouse.